 While there is currently no cure for MS, a growing body of evidence supports that anti-inflammatory diets (like carnivore) may improve autoimmune conditions by eliminating foods that irritate the gut.
 Consuming nutrient-dense food like meat is less likely to perpetuate inflammation in the body.

-“I first started the keto diet five years ago to lose 25 pounds,” Micki shares with Revero coach Brooke.
+“I first started the keto diet five years ago to lose 25 pounds,” Micki shares.
 “I lost the weight, and I noticed that removing grains and sugar helped me tremendously with my MS symptoms.”
 After three years, Micki felt “stuck” with consuming too many keto sweets and snacks.
 “I’ve always been a meat lover, so I decided to try carnivore.”

 Micki’s choice to go animal-based certainly paid off!
 “My health improved dramatically!” she says.
 She recalls having to use a stool to take a shower; now, she can live an active lifestyle that her doctors never thought would be possible.
 “While my MS did improve on a ketogenic diet, I still needed to take steroids to manage my symptoms,” she notes.
 “Now that I’m eating just meat, I don’t need them anymore.”